amkrajewski/TDB-Highlighter/README.md

 <p align="center"><img src="assets/Fig3.png" alt="Example of TDB Highlighter in action" width="470"><p>

-We have tested that it works very well with a number of themes, including: **(VSCode Default) Light Modern, Quiet Light, Solarized Light, Monokai, Monokai Dimmed, Synthwave '84, and (VSCode Default) Dark Modern**.
+We have tested that it performs very well with a number of themes, including: **(VSCode Default) Light Modern, Quiet Light, Solarized Light, Monokai, Monokai Dimmed, Synthwave '84, and (VSCode Default) Dark Modern**.
 You can see some of the [example renderings below](#example-renderings).
 If you find that TDB Highlighter does not work well with your theme, please open an issue in this repository and we will try to fix it.

 ## FAQ

-***No known _errors_ at this time!*** But in some cases listed below, the highlighting may not be perfect due to the arbitrary nature of the TDB files.
+***No known _errors_ at this time!*** However, in some cases listed below, the highlighting may not be perfect due to the arbitrary nature of the TDB files and the limitations of the approach.

 ### User-Defined Phases
 The phase highlighting is not perfect in a way that it will not cover all the cases since names are arbitrary and can be anything.
 They are currently (V1.0.0) covered by this regex (where `\\w*` can be interpreted as "any characters remaining"):